SamuelRose/Lenserdoctest/docs/index.md

 ## Installation
 This package uses python 3, and you will need to have astropy, scipy, numpy, and matplotlib installed.
 These are standard with most python insallations.
-Depending on the environment you run the code from, you may also need to install a LaTex compiler (MikTex should work).

 ## Implementation
 [lenser_galaxy](#lenser_galaxy)
 [lenser_aim](#lenser_aim)